MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 First, the developer generates an asymmetric key pair: the private key will be used for signing bundles; the public key for bundle signature verification.
 The CodePush CLI then uses the private key to sign bundles during `release`, `release-react` and `release-cordova` commands.
 The public key is shipped with the mobile application.
 Control over the generation and management of keys is in the hands of the developer.

 At the end of release command, the CLI computes the bundle's content hash and places this value into a JWT signed with the private key.
 When the CodePush plugin downloads a bundle to a device, it checks the `.codepushrelease` file containing the JWT and validates the JWT signature using the public key.
-If validation fails, the update is not installed.
+If validation fails, the update isn't installed.

 ### Requirements for using this feature